-Consumerist culture is therefore more contributive to the sellers rather than the buyers, as without the activity of unnecessary shopping across trading centers worldwide, a lot of people would be fired from their jobs due to companies and corporations losing more money than gaining it, so in order to minimize the losses, firing employees is, at times, unfortunately inevitable.
+Consumerist culture is therefore more beneficial to sellers than buyers, as without the activity of unnecessary shopping across trading centers worldwide, a lot of people would be fired from their jobs due to companies and corporations losing more money than they gain.
+In order to minimize losses, firing employees is unfortunately inevitable at times.

 The question that follows is whether or not we, the consumers, are responsible for those who provide us with unnecessary goods and services.